-During the Second World War, Deere engineers developed the Model M tractor in order to replace some of their outdated models.
-The JD Model M tractor was built to address their increasing demand for small tractors which can compete with popular models from Ford and Farmall.
-Model M tractors were the first John Deere tractors to use a Touch-O-Matic hydraulic system.
-It also comes standard with power take-off and electric starting.
+During the Second World War, Deere engineers developed the Model M tractor as a means to replace some of their outdated models.
+The JD Model M tractor was built to address their increasing demand for small tractors that could compete with popular models from Ford and Farmall.
+Model M tractors were the first John Deere tractors to use a Touch-O-Matic hydraulic system, and also came standard with power take-off and electric starting.

 Waterloo Boy Tractor